Write a Playbook with Oracle Linux Automation Engine

 name

-line provides an output for each of your plays and tasks as Oracle Linux Automation Engine runs the playbook.Save and close the file.
+line causes Oracle Linux Automation Engine to display output in the terminal as it runs the playbook.Save and close the file.
 If using

 vi